 If the language requirement is not satisfied by examination, then the student must take two courses (or equivalent) at an appropriate level, for a letter-grade.

 - Jane Radcliffe has studied some ancient Greek.
 No AP or SAT exams exist, so she takes the Harvard placement exam during Freshman Week.
 Jane places into Greek Ax (Review and Reading).
 She takes Greek Ax in the fall and Greek 10 (Introduction to Greek Literature) in the spring to fulfill the requirement.

 - John Harvard has never studied Latin.
-He only decides to begin in the spring term and enrolls in the Intensive Introduction to Latin (1x).
-The following fall, he completes the Intensive Introductory sequence with Latin 2x to fulfill the requirement.
+He only decides to begin in the spring term and enrolls in the Accelerated Introduction to Latin (1x).
+The following fall, he completes the Accelerated Introductory sequence with Latin 2x to fulfill the requirement.